Elk Tags Over the Counter

 Due to the challenging nature of these hunts and lower success rates, they are less commonly utilized by outfitters.
 However, for hunters with local knowledge or those seeking any opportunity to hunt elk, these OTC tags present a viable option.

 Season Dates and Regulations: OTC elk hunts in Arizona are scheduled at various times throughout the year, depending on the specific management objectives of each unit.
+A nonpermit-tag still counts toward Arizona’s annual one-elk bag limit, and a hunter who fills one may not also hunt a drawn elk permit in the same calendar year.
 For detailed information on season dates, unit boundaries, and regulations, hunters should consult the current Arizona Game and Fish Department resources.

-Tag Costs: As of 2025, the cost for an OTC nonpermit elk tag in Arizona is $135 for residents and $650 for non-residents.
+Tag Costs: As of 2026, the cost for an OTC nonpermit elk tag in Arizona is $650 for non-residents.
 A valid Arizona hunting license is also required to purchase these tags.
+The non-resident combo hunt-and-fish license costs $160.

 Colorado

-Rifle Seasons: For the 2025 hunting season, Colorado offers OTC rifle elk tags for both residents and non-residents during the second rifle season (October 25 – November 2, 2025) and the third rifle season (November 8 – 16, 2025).
+Rifle Seasons: OTC rifle elk is still the core option for the 2026 season in Colorado.
+OTC rifle elk tags are available for both residents and non-residents during the second rifle season (October 24 – November 1, 2026) and the third rifle season (November 7 – 15, 2026).
+CPW also lists a separate plains OTC rifle season running Sept.
+2–Nov.
+22 in eligible units.
 Consult the Colorado Parks and Wildlife (CPW) website for specific unit information and regulations.

 License Fees: